1. What is an Academic Change form?

 17. How does a student change a major/minor or teaching field?

 A student may change his/her major or teaching field(s) at any time he/she chooses, but the student should be aware that a change of major or teaching field may postpone the graduation date until all new requirements are met.
-The Academic Change form is available in the Advising Assistance Center or the Chair of the Department in which the new major is located.
+The Academic Change form is available in the Advising Assistance Center or the Registrar’s Office, or online.

 18. What is a CRN?